nxcl1p/periodic-table/README.md

 # periodic-table
-hardest (i mean largest) project so far, and i hate it so much. and still half fcking not working
+i hate it so much